Hikes, Hiking, Kids, Missouri, St. Louis

 • Scenic Value: 5/5 Beautiful year round

 Starting from the lot you can go either direction.
 The north side trail starts next to the vault toilet.
-The trail is rocky in some areas, but not too difficult.
+(Where the yellow arrow is on the map above.)
+The trail is rocky in some areas, and can be overgrown in the summer.
+Ignore any side trails on the right, they lead to the campground.

 The path passes several large boulders that make a nice vantage point of the river.